 Check the cold and hot water shut-off valves are fully opened

 If you have recently replaced your taps, you will want to check both the cold water valves and the hot water valves are fully open.
-This is often the culprit for bathroom sink water pressure issues.
+When the taps are replaced the ball valves get turned to the off position.
+Once the new taps are on they aren’t fully opened (meaning the valves are partially closed) and is the culprit for bathroom sink water pressure issues.

 The first thing you can check once you know the shut off valve is fully open is the bathroom sink faucet water aerator.
 The water aerator on a bathroom sink is made of metal or plastic and is a mesh that is designed to aerate the water, giving it a better flow, and is located on the end of the faucet.
 It also filters any dirt or other things in your pipes making their way to your sink.